Origin and evolution of farro

-Farro was the first grain to be cultivated by men: it was born more than 10.000 years ago, in Fertile Crescent zone (between Iran, Iraq, Syria and Palestine).
+It was the first wheat to be cultivated by men over 10 thousand years ago in the Fertile Crescent area (between Iran, Iraq, Syria and Palestine).

-All the three species of farro have got the food characteristics of cereals:
+All the three species of farro have the nutritional characteristics of cereals:

-- they represent the energetic basis of nutrition thanks to their content of starch;
+- they represent the energy basis of food thanks to the starch content,

-- they give a low content of protein (gluten);
+- they give a good content of protein,

-Farro (organic Emmer wheat in particular) is different from the common wheat and durum wheat thanks to particular features linked to a higher content of mineral salts, to the presence of a thicker aleuronic layer and to the richness in beta-glucans.
+Farro (emmer in particular) differs from common and durum wheat for some specific characteristics such as the higher content of mineral salts and the richness in beta-glucans.

 FIND OUT EVERYTHING ABOUT FARRO